 Typically the total cost of dental implants is presented as one amount but the procedure itself will probably span a few months.
 This is because placing a dental implant is a surgical procedure and your jaw needs enough time to heal between the different stages.

-Your dentist should provide you with a comprehensive treatment plan that outlines the timeline for completion and fully explains all the line items in your dental implant cost.
+Find a dentist that offers a free consultation to get a comprehensive treatment plan that outlines the timeline for completion and fully explains all the line items in your dental implant cost.

 The Cost Of The Implant

 Dental implants are usually crafted from titanium, which is a strong and durable metal unlikely to corrode.
 Titanium is extremely long lasting and is chosen for implants because it is likely to last for the rest of your life.
 It is also a biocompatible metal, meaning it is well received by the body, minimising the risk of implant failure.

 Because you are effectively replacing your tooth’s roots you do need to work with qualified professionals who are experienced and skilled.
 And this, of course, also contributes to the total cost.

 So, what can you expect to pay for dental implants?

 Depending on the complexity of your procedure, where the implants are going to be placed and whether you need a bone graft the range for dental implant cost is between $5500 and $7000.
 The variables that influence the cost include: